Leafy seadragon: United States

+Europe

+The Lisbon Aquarium (Lisboa Oceanarium) has both leafy sea dragons and weedy sea dragons.

 Cultural references

 The leafy seadragon is the official marine emblem of the state of South Australia.
-It also features in the logos of the following South Australian associations — the Adelaide University Scuba Club Inc. and the Marine Life Society of South Australia Inc.
+It is also featured in the logos of the Adelaide University Scuba Club Inc. and the Marine Life Society of South Australia Inc., two South Australian associations.

 A biennial Leafy Sea Dragon Festival is held within the boundaries of the District Council of Yankalilla in South Australia.
 It is a festival of the environment, arts and culture of the Fleurieu Peninsula, with the theme of celebrating the leafy seadragon.
 The inaugural festival in 2005 attracted over 7,000 participants including 4000 visitors.

 In 2006, an animated short film, The Amazing Adventures of Gavin, a Leafy Seadragon, was made on behalf of several South Australian organisations involved in conserving the marine environment, including the Coast Protection Board, the Department of Environment and Heritage and the Marine Discovery Centre.
-Made through a collaboration of The People's Republic of Animation, Waterline Productions and the SA Film Corporation, the film is an introductory guide to marine conservation and the marine bioregions of South Australia suitable for 8-12 year olds, and copies were distributed on DVD to all primary schools in the State.
+Made through a collaboration of The People's Republic of Animation, Waterline Productions and the SA Film Corporation, the film is an introductory guide to marine conservation and the marine bioregions of South Australia suitable for 8–12 year olds, and copies were distributed on DVD to all primary schools in the State.
 An educator's resource kit to accompany the film was released in 2008.

-The semieducational animated series The Octonauts featured a father and two young leafy sea dragons in Season 2, Episode 18.